-(a) A candidate shall apply for enrolment on the 'PhD Application' form.
+- (a) A candidate shall apply for enrolment on the 'PhD Application' form.
 The form, which must be signed by the Head of Department/School, must nominate a potential Senior Supervisor, who will normally be a member of the continuing academic staff of the University of Canterbury, indicate the general field of study, and recommend a date of enrolment.
-If the enrolment is approved by the Dean of Postgraduate Research, he or she shall confirm the date of enrolment.

-The prescribed form is obtainable from the Postgraduate Studies website.
+If the enrolment is approved by the Dean of Postgraduate Research, he or she shall confirm the date of enrolment. - The prescribed form is obtainable from the Postgraduate Office website: www.canterbury.ac.nz/ postgrad - When enrolment is approved, students will receive information from the Postgraduate Office directing them to their website where all the guidelines and forms related to PhD study at UC are available. - (b) The Dean of Postgraduate Research must be satisfied that the candidate has adequate training and ability to pursue the proposed course.